Broad Curriculum Program | London, England

 • Other Activities

-Guided coach and walking tours of London, Opportunity to participate in London Scholars’ Program (Spring/Fall), movie nights, and pub quizzes, FSU football viewing nights, Staff vs student football, Thanksgiving Day meal (Fall only)
+Guided coach and walking tours of London, movie nights, pub quizzes, Thanksgiving Day meal (Fall only), Afternoon Tea (Spring only)

 Program Fees